First Blood (novel): Background

 Morrell stated he was inspired to write the novel by hearing about the experiences of his students who had fought in Vietnam.
 Morrell said "When I started First Blood back in 1968, I was deeply influenced by Geoffrey Household's Rogue Male."
 He wanted to show the opposing forces in the country with someone who represented the establishment and someone who represented the disaffected.
 The latter character's name was derived in part from the Rambo apple, a supply of which his wife brought home while he was trying to come up with a suitable name for his character.
-One of the inspirations for Rambo was World War II hero Audie Murphy, in particular his suffering from untreated post-traumatic stress disorder in his post-war years.
+One of the inspirations for Rambo was World War II veteran Audie Murphy, in particular his suffering from untreated PTSD in his post-war years.
 Madison, Kentucky was modeled after Bellefonte, Pennsylvania.

 According to Morrell, "It took me three years to write the book because I was still learning how to write a novel, and because it took me a little while to figure out that the chapters would bounce back and forth between Rambo and the police chief."
 He was inspired by Ernest Hemingway's approach to action to try to write an action novel in a way that would not feel like a genre book.